 For me, the Egg’s “ultimate cooking experience” can be summed up in one word: versatility.
 A combination of exclusively using hardwood-lump charcoal as a fuel source and the thick ceramic walls of the Egg provides an even and consistent heat source that is hard to achieve elsewhere.

 Heat is controlled by two openings that allow or constrict airflow.
 A draft door on the bottom of the Big Green Egg allows you to control airflow into the cooker while a dual-function, vented metal top allows you to control how rapidly air escapes.

-Wide-open settings, allowing mass amounts of air to flow through the Egg, will result in escalating temperatures that you may want to use to quickly sear a steak for finishing or blacken a piece of fresh fish.
-Restricting both the bottom draft door and metal top will allow less air to flow through the cooker which will provide consistently even heat, at a desirable, lower temperature.
+Wide open settings allow mass amounts of air to flow through the Egg and result in escalating temperatures.
+These escalating temperatures are perfect to quickly sear a steak for finishing or blacken a piece of fresh fish.
+Restricting both the bottom draft door and metal top allows less air to flow through the cooker, which provides consistently even heat, at a desirable, lower temperature.

 When the cake was done and off cooling, I bumped the temperature up to 450F by opening the top and bottom vents for a short time and then made a Chicago-style deep-dish pizza in a cast-iron skillet.
 Both the deep-dish pizza, and the pineapple upside-down cake turned out golden brown and moist, but also crispy and crunchy where you would have wanted them to be.

-The large Big Green Egg I own cost me $1004.00 out the door and included the nest where I purchased it.
-To keep me coming back for more, my dealer threw in some charcoal and Dizzy Pig Seasoning to get me started.
+The large Egg I own cost me $1004.00 and included the nest where I purchased it.
+My dealer also threw in some charcoal and Dizzy Pig Seasoning to get me started.

 ~ Paul Sidoriak, GrillingMontana.com